HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/integrate_voltmx_into_dx.md

-# Integrating Volt MX data or applications into HCL Digital Experience
+# Integrating Volt MX data or applications into HCL DX

-## Showing HCL Volt MX Foundry data on HCL Digital Experience pages
+## Showing HCL Volt MX Foundry data on HCL DX pages

-In this example, you can integrate data from HCL Volt MX Foundry on your HCL Digital Experience pages using the Digital Data Connector.
+In this example, you can integrate data from HCL Volt MX Foundry on your HCL DX pages using the Digital Data Connector.
 Follow the [Installation](../installation/index.md) and [Configuration](../configuration/index.md) steps before following the example guide.

 The required steps for this integration are available in [Connecting to HCL Volt MX Foundry through Digital Data Connector (DDC)](../../../ddc/integrating_voltmx_foundry/index.md).

 ## Integrating an HCL Volt MX application into HCL Digital Experience pages

-This example provides steps to display an HCL Volt MX application on an HCL Digital Experience page.
+This example provides steps to display an HCL Volt MX application on an HCL DX page.

 The example uses the [Web Application Bridge](../../wab/index.md) which uses a reverse proxy technology to integrate web-based content providers (for example, HCL Volt MX Foundry) with HCL Digital Experience.